 947 Newton, Ulis Elementary School

-207 Ober, D'Vorre and Hal Elementary School
+207 Ober, D'Vorre & Hal Elementary School

 441 O'Roarke, Thomas J. Elementary School